 forgiveness on the one hanging from those nails for everyone who would believe

-in Him for eternal life, nailing sin also to the cross by association with the
+in Him for eternal life, nailing sin to the cross by association with the

 law.
-All these things died with Him.
+All these things died with Christ.
 The power of sin died with the law, as He

 brought forth a new way of serving God through the Spirit, who speaks in our

-hearts, giving us a new desire to serve Him that we never had following the
+heart, giving us a new desire to serve Him that we didn't have following the

 will to obey Him.
 There was enmity between Jew and gentile and enmity between